 Operating as a collective, NORTH COUNTRY CINEMA is actively involved in numerous projects being produced across Canada.
 Our regular team is composed of the following members:

 KYLE THOMAS is a filmmaker and musician from Calgary, and an alum of the Mel Hoppenheim School of Cinema at Concordia University in Montreal.
 His short film Not Far From The Abattoir (2011), was awarded top prizes at the Calgary and Edmonton International Film Festivals for short format work by an Alberta-based director, and was screened in competition at SXSW 2012.
 Kyle’s latest short film The Post (2013) was presented at Cannes 2013 as part of Telefilm Canada’s Not Short On Talent program.
-He is currently in pre-production on his first feature film Down In The Valley, a multi-narrative drama set in the badlands of central Alberta.
-This project is being produced with the support of Telefilm Canada, and is targeted for completion in 2014.
+A 2014 recipient of the prestigious Lieutenant Governor General of Alberta Arts Award, Kyle has completed his first feature film, The Valley Below, a multi-narrative drama set in the badlands of central Alberta.
+This film is produced with the support of Telefilm Canada and the Alberta Media Fund, and had its World Premiere at the Toronto International Film Festival in 2014.
+The Valley Below was acquired for Canadian distribution by A71 Entertainment, and went on to garner 2 Canadian Screen Award Nominations in 2015.
+Most recently Thomas served as Producer and principal actor on Alexander Carson’s first feature film, O, Brazen Age.

-ALEXANDER CARSON is a Canadian film and media artist.
+ALEXANDER CARSON is a Canadian filmmaker and media artist.
 He holds a BFA and an MA from the Mel Hoppenheim School of Cinema at Concordia University in Montreal.
-His recent films, including “Last Communication with Laura” (2009), “We Refuse To Be Cold” (2011), and Braids (2012), have screened at major film festivals across Canada, the United States, and Europe.
+His recent films, have screened at major film festivals across Canada, the United States, and Europe.
 Alexander received the Award for Innovation at Sled Island Festival 2012, and the Achievement in Direction Award at the Air Canada En Route Film Festival in 2012 for “We Refuse To Be Cold”.
-His new film Numbers & Friends (2013), a playful cine-essay about sports fandom and cultural identity, is set for a festival release in the fall of 2013.
-He is currently in development on his feature-length project O, Brazen Age, with the support of the Canada Council for the Arts.
+His short film Numbers & Friends (2013), a playful cine-essay about sports fandom and cultural identity, premiered at the Toronto International Film Festival in 2013, before receiving the Golden Gate Award for New Visions at the San Francisco International Film Festival in 2014.
+He completed work on his first feature-length film O, Brazen Age, with the support of Telefilm Canada and the Canada Council for the Arts in 2015, when the film premiered at the Vancouver International Film Festival.
+O, Brazen Age is currently slated for a multi-platform release across Canada in 2017.

 CAMERON MACGOWAN is a Calgary-based filmmaker, and a graduate of the Film/Video program at the Southern Alberta Institute of Technology.
 Cameron’s first outing with North Country Cinema was producing Kyle’s award-winning film Not Far From The Abattoir (2011).
 His latest short film as writer/director is Black Hills (2012), a gritty and haunting western that has screened widely at festivals across North America.
-Cameron is currently in pre-production on his new short film Back Streets, a small town drama being produced with the support of the Alberta Foundation for the Arts.
-The film is set for festival release in early 2014.
+Cameron recently completed his short film Back Streets (2014), a small town drama produced with the support of the Alberta Foundation for the Arts that premiered at the Vancouver International Film Festival.
+Macgowan was also a Producer on Kyle Thomas’ feature film The Valley Below.